-An epidural hematoma is bleeding between the inside of the skull and the outer covering of the brain (called the "dura").
+An epidural hematoma (EDH) is bleeding between the inside of the skull and the outer covering of the brain (called the dura matter).

-An epidural hematoma occurs when there is a rupture of a blood vessel, usually an artery.
-The blood vessel then bleeds into the space between the "dura mater" and the skull.
+An EDH can also occur due to rupture of a blood vessel, usually an artery.
+The blood vessel then bleeds into the space between the dura and the skull.

 Rapid bleeding causes a collection of blood (hematoma) that presses on the brain.
-The pressure inside the head (intracranial pressure) increases quickly.
-This pressure may result in additional brain injury.
+The pressure inside the head (intracranial pressure, ICP) increases quickly.
+This pressure may result in more brain injury.

-The typical pattern of symptoms that indicate an epidural hematoma is a loss of consciousness, followed by alertness, then loss of consciousness again.
+The typical pattern of symptoms that indicate an EDH is a loss of consciousness, followed by alertness, then loss of consciousness again.
 But this pattern may NOT appear in all people.

-The most important symptoms of an epidural hematoma are:
+The most important symptoms of an EDH are:

 The symptoms usually occur within minutes to hours after a head injury and indicate an emergency situation.